mle86/dotfiles/README.md

 	A simple *grep* abbreviation to filter shell scripts and similar files:
 	It will remove all empty lines, all whitespace-only lines, and all lines whose first non-whitespace symbol is a hash (*#*).
-	Like grep, it can take one or multiple filenames, or it'll simply filter *stdin*.
+	Like grep, it can take one or multiple filenames, or it'll simply read *stdin*.
 	Syntax: `nocmt [FILENAME...]`

 * **params:**